-Crafted through the erosive powers of the sea, mature hardwood trees have toppled onto the shoreline only to be bleached and battered into a fantastic towering jungle-gym.
-But these gentle giants are more than just eye candy.
+Crafted through the erosive powers of the sea, mature hardwood trees have toppled onto the shoreline only to be bleached and battered into a fantastic towering jungle gym.
+But these gentle giants are more than just awe-inspiring.
 They protect their living brothers and sisters on the bluff by dispersing wind and wave energy to help stall further erosion.
 They are a protected feature of the park, so please resist the temptation to bring home any souvenirs, and leave no trace of your passing.

 Be sure to read park signs advising of the tides for the day of your visit, and leave your furry friends at home as pets are not allowed on this beach.